abedra/whatsnext/README.md

 In the users section you can provide any number of users or organizations.
 The program will look for issues in any supplied user.
 The token is for a github access token.
 Make sure the token you generate can access the repositories you would like to examine.
+The same rules follow for the orgs section.
+These are split due to differing API calls to get the information.

 ## Contributing